FreeRADIUS/wiki.freeradius.org/guide/stats-with-radsniff.md

 You may also (optionally) pass ``-P <pidfile>`` to make radsniff daemonize and write out a pid file.
 This is primarily for use in init scripts.

-An example invocation for running radsniff as stats daemon would be something like:
+An example invocation for manually running radsniff as stats daemon would be something like:
 ```bash
 radsniff -q -i eth0 -P /var/run/freeradius/radsniff.pid -W 10 -O /var/run/collectd-sock > /var/log/radsniff.log 2>&1
 ```